GilRaitses/ABC-Project/README.md

     git clone https://github.com/GilRaitses/ABC-Project.git
     cd ABC-Project
     ```
-2. Install the necessary R packages:
-    ```{r}
-    install.packages(c("dplyr", "fuzzyjoin", "tagtools", "tidyr", "purrr", "stringr", "ggplot2", "patchwork"))
-    ```
-3. Make sure the required CSV files are in the `data/` directory:
+2. Make sure the required CSV files are in the `data/` directory:
     - `mn09_203a.csv`
     - `log_mn09_203a.csv`
-4. Create the `output/event_composite_dashboards/` directory if it does not exist:
+3. Create the `output/event_composite_dashboards/` directory if it does not exist:
     ```{bash}
     mkdir -p output/event_composite_dashboards
     ```